avc9/NLPlay-with-Transformers--SoC-2021/README.md

 <li><h4>Tf-Idf implementation</h4></li>

 <p>The preprocessing was done with nltk.
 Considering Zipf's law, I kept on decreasing the number of features and evaluated the corresponding logistic regression error.
 A significant observation which was made was that the accuraccy didn't decrease much when the number of features were decreased from 70,000+ to 10,000.
 This helped in reducing the dimensions of training data before feeding it to the neural network, which contributed to a significant decrease in the training time.
 The sigmoid fucntion was used along with BCEloss and SGD.
-A batch size of 512 was used for traning the neural network with 2 hidden layers of 500 neurons each.<p>
+A batch size of 512 was used for traning the neural network with 2 hidden layers of 500 neurons each.
+Similar accuracy of 0.88 was achieve here with a much lesser training time<p>

 </ol>